Function to install package R install.packages("package Name")

 Remove R Packages

-Removing a package is very simple in R programming.
+Removing an installed package is very simple in R programming.
 In order to do so, we have to use remove.package function.

 # Removing Plot3D Package from R Studio remove.packages("plot3D") # Removing misc3d package remove.packages("misc3d") # Checking whether we successfully removed Plot3D package or Not. library("plot3D")